K4KarolE/31_I_aM_Db_Bee/README.md

     - It should NOT contain pictures (`openpyxl` module removes the pictures from the sheet)
     - No merged cells for the `Directors`, `Stars` values (more than one cell can be used in the same column)

-## Movies DB sheeth path
+## Movies DB sheet path
 - You are able to add the location of `movie database excel sheet`
 - Not mandatory, no error message, when the field left empty

 # Tips and Tricks
 ## How to add a new "Look for native title" option
-- Just add your key-value pair in `settings_db.json / title_search_links` and it will be automatically listed at the next start.
+- Just add your key-value pair in `settings_db.json / title_search_links` and it will be automatically listed at the next start
 - Make sure your link is suitable for concatenation

 <div align="center">